pourmalek/CovidVisualizedCountry/20220408/readme.md

 Interpretation:

-Premature release of mandates for using masks and physical distancing serves more the political and economic purposes of the governments than the public health and survival needs of the populations an individual.
+Premature release of mandates for using masks and physical distancing serves more the political and economic purposes of the governments than the public health and survival needs of the populations and individuals.
 The governments have chosen to pay the price of the current levels of daily deaths, cases, and the burden of long-COVID out of people’s pockets to gain more political and economic calm.
-Politics > Public health.
+Let people die at the current rates, prevent further riots and secure party seats.

 <br/><br/>